Modernization efforts ongoing at the Holston Army Ammunition Plant

 |0

-This work, Modernization efforts ongoing at the Holston Army Ammunition Plant [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Modernization efforts ongoing at the Holston Army Ammunition Plant, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT